Visible Side Effects of Breast Cancer Treatments

 - Avoid getting shots or IVs on your affected arm.

 - Don't carry heavy handbags or wear heavy jewelry on the affected side.

-Because of swelling, lymphedema may affect the type of clothing you can wear.
-In addition to an elastic compression sleeve used to control swelling, you may need to wear more loose-fitting clothing.
+The swelling may affect the type of clothing you can wear.
+You may need an elastic compression sleeve to control swelling, along with more loose-fitting clothes.

 - Eat plenty of protein, but limit saturated fat, sugar, alcohol, and salt.

-- Eat smaller meals more often throughout the day, especially if you are nauseous.
+- Eat smaller meals more often throughout the day, especially if you're nauseous.

 - Find an exercise partner to help you stick with a routine.
 Even a few minutes a day can make a positive difference in how you feel.